gregbuchholz/RuSDLem/README.md

 https://gregbuchholz.github.io/

+Hover over large grey square with the blue diagonal line, and you should see a red line drawn from the upper left corner of the canvas to where the mouse cursor is.

 You will need [Emscipten](https://emscripten.org/) installed and your path updated to point to the installation (Unix-like: `source emsdk_env.sh` or on Windows: `emsdk_env.bat` in your emscripten folder).
 If you want to